Name: Just call me Steve

 Location: Denver, CO, formerly New York, NY and Stamford, CT

-Focus: Forex (short term, this blog's initial but evolving focus) and Energy Futures (short term) and Equities (long term)
+Focus: FX (medium to short term, this blog's initial but evolving focus), Energy Futures (short term) and Equities (long term)

-This simple blog has been my personal thought repository for all things daytrading since its inception.
-In that time, I have introduced a number of unique concepts including Liquidity Gaps and a wide array of Measured Movement principles which are now in use by a very large group of traders.
-Here, we look at “inner” market mechanics while using only prices and volumes themselves and offer some of the deepest explanations of such herein.
+This blog has been my personal thought repository for all things trading since its inception.
+In that time, I have introduced a number of concepts including a wide array of gap-based, measured movement, and volume profile-based principles.
+Here, I seek inner market mechanics while using only prices and volumes themselves and offer some of the deepest explanations of such herein.

-A word of warning: many paid trading educators now use such concepts and charge quite the excess of funds to “teach” what is essentially open source material that started and is continuously provided on ParaCurve.
-It is one of the reasons we started branding our own material in 2015 and stamping our name on what has been continuously rehashed over the years.
+A word of warning: many paid trading educators now use such concepts and charge quite the excess of funds to “teach” what is essentially open material that started and is continuously provided on ParaCurve.
+It is one of the reasons I started branding the material in 2015 and stamping the name on what has been continuously rehashed over the years.
 Use caution with others.

 This blog started approximately nine years ago after a hiatus from the corporate world.
-I decided to leave my job at a large hedge fund and go solo.
+I left a job at a hedge fund and went solo.
 The market was heading into a recession and things were just simply starting to get ugly in terms of growth.
 I always wanted to work for myself and partnered up with some close friends in order to make this happen.

-Writing started when I found myself having too many gaps through the course of my day.
-I focused strictly on foreign exchange, and with close to zero operational work to keep me busy, started cruising the internet and seeking ways to vent my findings.
+Writing started when I found myself having gaps through the course of my day.
+I focused strictly on foreign exchange, and with little operational work to keep me busy, started cruising the internet and seeking ways to vent my findings.

 In this search I came across a slew of eager traders clamoring over techniques and strategies that simply made zero sense to me.
 In an effort to simplify things, I drew one line on my charts, posted them, and said “if / when price gets here, it's going to turn”.
-These lines were nothing more than areas of strong historical support or resistance, e.g. magnets for order flows.
-I needed a name, so I used the first thing that came to my head: “No Brainer Trades”.
-I kept it simple.
+These lines were nothing more than areas of strong historical support or resistance, e.g. high volume node ledges, or areas of exhaustion.

 The more charts I posted the more questions people reading them had, so I began a series of other posts dedicated strictly to explaining various technical market movements.
-This led to many other things that I continue to write about today, including psychological aspects, standard price patterns that usually go under mainstream radar, and behavioral trading.
+This led to many other things that I continue to write about today, including psychological aspects, standard price patterns that usually go under mainstream radar, alternative uses to profile, and behavioral trading.

 I love the markets and I'm a complete addict in every sense, but I use my sensibilities when it comes to putting on exposure.
-I am still very heavy-centric on foreign exchange and macro environments in general, but I monitor a great deal of instruments.
+While I started off very heavy-centric in foreign exchange, I now primarily focus on futures markets.

 Who Reads Paracurve?